Student Nurses in Vietnam – Alannah third from left

-I travelled to Vietnam for a three week Nursing and Allied Health placement with Southern Cross University.
+I travelled to Vietnam for a three-week Nursing and Allied Health placement with Southern Cross University.
 I was placed at The Friendship Village, a residential rehabilitation facility that was founded for veterans, and children who are suffering from congenital defects as a result of Agent Orange in the Vietnam War.

 The veterans only get to visit The Friendship Village once in their lifetime.
 They stay for one month and receive a variety of health services.
 The children, however, reside there permanently and also receive education and health services.
 Upon hearing about this opportunity, I immediately wanted to apply; but I did have mixed emotions as my father is a Vietnam veteran who fought on the opposing side to the veterans I would be working with on this placement.

-We were designated into groups for each area of the village, like classrooms, veterans, or rehabilitation centre.
+We were designated into groups for each area of the village, like classrooms, veterans, or rehabilitation centres.
 In our groups, we identified a problem and created a sustainable project as an intervention for the problem.
-I was in the classrooms group.
+I was in the classroom group.
 We observed a range of developmental and socialisation issues in the classrooms.
 The children would spend most of their time inside colouring in and did not like to share or socialise with each other.

 The teachers told us they would like the children to spend more time outside.
-For our project we painted four simple structured activities on the concrete, with the aim of enhancing a range of skills including coordination, gross motor skills, turn taking, counting, movement, and focus.
+For our project, we painted four simple structured activities on the concrete, with the aim of enhancing a range of skills including coordination, gross motor skills, turn-taking, counting, movement, and focus.
 We also created booklets with simple instructions so that the children could choose which activity they wanted to do, as we found that many of them did not have the ideation to decide on what to do on their own accord.
 We had to have all of our ideas approved by the board director.